All Episodes

 And he said, more generally, I am reviewing the conduct of the investigation, trying to get my arms around all aspects of the counterintelligence investigation that was conducted during the summer of 2016.

-Clear indication this is what's to come.
+Clear indication, this is what's to come.

 We'll start with criminal referrals this week, what Barr just announced yesterday, a full investigation of all of this, Horowitz's report on FISA abuse, and I believe even other things that have now come into his purview.

-We'll have the release as we've now had two days in a row.
+We'll have the release, as we've now had two days in a row, the general counsel of the FBI under Comey, James Baker.

-I just went through the last hour, his test his his testimony shocks the conscience.
+I just went through the last hour.

 Then we'll get the FISA applications, as the president said to me exclusively on my TV show last week.